isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 ## **ANNEX B**

 ### **Point-of-Contact for Travel to Indonesia under RGL**

+The hotline for matters pertaining to travel to Indonesia under the RGL is 0855 746 746 27 (calling from Indonesia)/ (+62) 855 746 746 27 (calling from Singapore).

 The Embassy of the Republic of Indonesia in Singapore can be contacted at (+65) 6737 7422 (telephone) or <singapura.kbri@kemlu.go.id> (email).